smrm1363/to-do-service/README.md

 This is a sample project demonstrating basic functionality, with unit and integration tests included.
 While the test coverage is not extensive, it provides a foundation for further development.

+### Functional requirements
+Each to-do item has the following attributes:

+description,

+status: "not done", "done", "past due",

+date-time of creation,

+due date-time,

+date-time at which the item was marked as done.

+The service should provide a RESTful API that allows to: add an item, change description of an item, mark an item as "done", mark an item as "not done", get all items that are "not done" (with an option to retrieve all items), get details of a specific item.
+The service should automatically change status of items that are past their due date as "past due".
+The service should forbid changing "past due" items via its REST API.
 ### Architecture

 The project uses a Hexagonal architecture to ensure separation of concerns and maintainability.